 The sarong is the perfect beach cover up worn as a dress or a skirt.

-In 2022, sarongs are still one of the most stylish forms of beachwear.
-Sarongs are a 2022 vacation must-have because of their versatility, too.
+In 2023, a sarong is still one of the most stylish forms of beachwear.
+Sarong is a vacation must-have because of their versatility, too.
 You can really get creative with the way you wear it!

 Women by the beach have been rocking a sarong for generations.
 Now it’s your chance to do so, too.